 Once all of your dates are set, you will only see an automatic change in a date once a change is made in the date's dependent date, depending on the dependency mode that you have set up!

 After you've chosen your dependency settings and set up the relations between your items, it's time to watch your dependencies come to life!

-Now, when changing the relevant date or timeline column on your board, the dates of the dependent items will shift according to the dependency mode that was set.
+Now, when changing the relevant date or timeline column on your board, the dates of the dependent items will shift according to the dependency mode.
 Not only this, but when dragging items on the Gantt or Timeline View, you'll be able to really see the all your items move according to the ones that they are dependent on. 🙌

-When customizing the way your dependencies work, you have two modes to choose from:
+When customizing the way your dependencies work, you have three modes to choose from:

 - Flexible: Ensures no overlap between the dates of items that are dependent on another.
 This meaning, if you change an item's date and there is no overlap between the dates of its dependent item(s), no change will be made within the date of the dependent item(s).
 However, if you change an item's date and there is an overlap between the dates of its dependent item(s), the date of its dependent item(s) will adjust so that there will no longer be an overlap.

 - Strict: Allows you to use dependencies for project scheduling to ensure the most optimized timeline for a project (either with predefined gaps, or no gaps at all).
 Here, when changing the date of an item, the date of its dependent item(s) will automatically change in the exact same way.

 - No action mode: The items on your board will not shift automatically according to the dependency relations that you set.
 The items will only visually display dependency relationships (through the connections on the Dependency Column, and with arrows on the Gantt Widget) without making any changes to your item's dates, even if there is a dependency clash between some items.